cloudmesh-community/book/chapters/cloud/arch.md

 ## NIST Cloud Architecture

-In the introduction we have extensively discussed the NIST cloud architecture.
+In the introduction, we have extensively discussed the NIST cloud architecture.
 A Nice visual representation is provided in @fig:nist-cloud-arch.

 ![Visual representation of the NIST Cloud Architecture [Source](https://downloads.cloudsecurityalliance.org/assets/research/security-guidance/csaguide.v3.0.pdf)](images/nist-vis-arch.png){#fig:nist-cloud-arch}